manuelkoso/red-black-tree/README.md

 of the `RBTree` class (and the `catch.hpp` header).
 For readability reasons, the implementation is split among different files as follows:
 - `RBTree.h`: declaration of the RBTree class
-- `RBTNode.h`: implementation of the private struct Node that represents a red black tree node
+- `RBTNode.h`: implementation of the private struct Node
-- `RBTCheckPropertiesFunctions.h`: implementations of functions that check 2, 4 and 5 red black properties
+- `RBTCheckPropertiesFunctions.h`: implementation of functions that check 2, 4 and 5 red black properties
 - `RBTConstIterator.h`: implementation of the constant forward iterator
 - `RBTInterface.h`: implementation of the public methods
 - `RBTPrivateFunctions`: implementation of the private functions

-In the `test` folder are all the tests that verify the public interface.
+In the `test` folder there are all the tests that verify the public interface.
 There are 8 test cases:
 - Red black tree initialization
 - Insertion
 - Deletion